Rights and Responsibilities

 These policies and procedures are derived from the following sources in their entirety, and further broken down for your convenience.
 You are responsible for the information contained in the original documents, including any subsequent updates.

-- Residence Hall Rules & Regulations (from University Housing)
+- Residence Hall Rules & Regulations (from Residential Services)

 - Northwestern University Student Handbook (PDF) (from the Division of Student Affairs)

-- Northwestern University's Sexual Harassment Prevention Policy (from the University Sexual Harassment Office)
+- Northwestern University's Policy on Sexual Harassment (from the University Sexual Harassment Office)

 - Office of Student Conduct and Conflict Resolution (formerly Judicial Affairs)